-- 4.4 Where the original proposals included two ASHPs, the new proposals include only one ASHP which is to be mounted on the south side of the main building further from the dwellings on Scholars Mews (in line with our original recommendations) as shown in Figure 2, along with PV arrays and associated inverters which are to be installed across the three roofs. - 4.5 The PV arrays themselves do not produce noise of any consequence, but noise from their inverters has been included in the assessment.
+- 4.5 Where the original proposals included two ASHPs, the new proposals include only one ASHP which is to be mounted further from the Scholars Mews dwellings, on the main building as shown in Figure 2, along with PV arrays and associated inverters which are to be installed across the three roofs. - 4.6 The PV arrays themselves do not produce noise of any consequence, but noise from their inverters has been included in the assessment.
 A summary of the proposed plant is shown in Table 3 along with the manufacturer noise emission data.